4neesh/DevBlog/src/posts/002javaObjectNotation.md

 <h4>Defining the Big O of each operation within an algorithm</h4>
 <p>

-We are able to identify the Big O classification of each operation with the help of the Big O Cheat Sheet found on <a target="_blank" href="https://www.bigocheatsheet.com/">bigocheatsheet.com</a><br>
+We are able to identify the Big O classification of each operation with the help of the Big O Cheat Sheet found <a target="_blank" href="https://www.bigocheatsheet.com/">here</a><br>
 Below are two examples of algorithms that capture a classifcation themselves from a single operation:<br>

-<span style="background-color: rgb(0,176,80)">Constant O(1)</span> translates to ‘Order of 1’.
+<span style="background-color: rgb(0,176,80)">Constant time O(1)</span> translates to ‘Order of 1’.
 The resources required to complete the operation will not change as the input size grows.
 The below example illustrates an O(1) operation:<br>
 </p>

 ```java{numberLines: true}